kawansoft/aceql-http/aceql-http-5.0-user-guide-server.md

 - The AceQL Web Server.

-- Configuration classes injected at runtime.
+- Configuration Java classes injected at runtime.
 These are server classes that ensure both security and configuration.
+(Many built-in classes are provided and most configuration may be done without any coding).

 - The AceQL Client SDKs for [C#](https://github.com/kawansoft/AceQL.Client) ,  [Java](https://github.com/kawansoft/aceql-http-client-sdk) and [Python](https://github.com/kawansoft/aceql-http-client-python) that allow you to wrap AceQL HTTP API calls using fluent code: